carbon-language/carbon-lang/lldb/docs/resources/test.rst

   located under ``lldb/packages/Python/lldbsuite`` and are written in Python using ``dotest`` (LLDB's custom testing framework on top of unittest2).
 * Integration tests that test the debugger through the command line.
-These are locarted under `lldb/tests/Shell` and are written in a shell-style format using FileCheck to verify its output.
+These are located under `lldb/test/Shell` and are written in a shell-style format using FileCheck to verify its output.

 All three test suites use the `LLVM Integrated Tester